michaelbakshandeh/calendar-project/index.md

 transitioning from Amherst College to home.
 To best express this difference, I have created an interactive Shiny app that displays how my routine has changed and have analyzed the big trends that I noted.
+Diagrams are interspersed throughout my analysis to highlight crucial com

 Motivating Questions
 ====================